LGBTQ rights in Finland: Transgender and intersex rights

+Right to change legal gender

-In Finland, people wishing to have their legal gender reassigned on official documents, such as passports, birth certificates and IDs, must be sterilized or "for some other reason infertile".
+Until 2023, people wishing to have their legal gender reassigned on official documents, such as passports, birth certificates and IDs, needed to be sterilized or "for some other reason infertile".
 In 2012, a possible change of the law was put under consideration by the Finnish Ministry of Social Affairs and Health.
 A recommendation from the UN Human Rights Council to eliminate the sterilization requirement was rejected by the Finnish Government in 2017.
 In October 2017, a bill to amend the law failed because not enough MPs supported the measure.
 Committee chair Tuula Haatainen said that only 8 out of the 17 committee members supported the bill.
 The bill was introduced by Left Alliance MP Silvia Modig in 2016 and had gathered 85 MP signatures in the Finnish Parliament.

-Sakris Kupila, a transgender activist and medical student, was denied a legal gender reassignment after refusing to undergo this process, campaigning along with Amnesty International to demand a change to the law.
-Transgender people must also receive a mental disorder diagnosis in order to have legal gender reassigned.
+In 2017, Sakris Kupila, a transgender activist and medical student, was denied a legal gender reassignment after refusing to undergo this process, campaigning along with Amnesty International to demand a change to the law.
+Transgender people also had to receive a mental disorder diagnosis in order to have legal gender reassigned.

 In 2019, the newly elected Rinne Cabinet released their legislative plans for the next 4 years.
 It includes the removal of the sterilisation requirement for sex reassignment and banning surgeries on intersex infants.
 However the Rinne cabinet resigned before this legislation could be introduced to parliament.

-On April 6, 2021, a citizens' initiative suggesting changes to the transgender law, such as removing the sterilization requirement and giving the right for transgender people at least 15 years of age to change their legal gender with the permission of a guardian was proposed.
-It achieved the required 50 000 signatures 1 day after the submission, and was sent to parliament on the 24th of September with a total of 68 374 signatures.
+On 6 April 2021, a citizens' initiative suggesting changes to the transgender law, such as removing the sterilization requirement and giving the right for transgender people at least 15 years of age to change their legal gender with the permission of a guardian was proposed.
+It achieved the required 50,000 signatures 1 day after the submission, and was sent to parliament on the 24th of September with a total of 68,374 signatures.

 The act passed with amendments on 1 February 2023, with votes 113–69.
 Most government parties voted for and most opposition parties voted against; the government Centre Party and opposition National Coalition Party were divided.
 In amendments, the age limit for changing one's gender was increased to 18 years, and a limit of at most one change per year, unless a special reason is provided, was instituted.
 The law also included a 30-day "period of reflection".
 The process was controversial as the Centre Party, who according to the Social Democrats had promised to vote for the law in committee, opposed it in the Social Affairs and Health Committee.
 According to the Centre Party, the law concerned a matter on which its representatives were allowed to vote freely based on their conscience.
-In March 2023, the President of Finland formally signed the bill into law enacted and goes into legal effect from April 3.
+In March 2023, the President of Finland formally signed the bill into law and it went into legal effect on April 3.